SentryMan/Reactive-Dynamo-Guide/README.md

 ```
 ## Table Operations
 This section explains how to do various operations on the table.

 Note: Any method that immediately returns a ``Mono/Flux.fromFuture`` will execute the future before the mono is subscribed to.
 If you do not desire this behavior, you must defer execution to subscription time using ``Mono/Flux.defer``.

 ### Getting a single Item
 The below method retrieves a single item from dynamo.
-The ``getItem`` method will extract the keys from the given entity and queries the database for a match
+The ``getItem`` method will extract the keys from the given entity and query the database for a matchching item.

 ```java
   public Mono<Entity> load(Entity entity) {